lavieled/DL_Beer_Project/README.md

 </h4>

 ## Abstract
-Dont you hate it when you drink a beer and dont know what type is it? or when the waiter mixed up your order?
+Don’t you hate it when you drink a beer and don’t know what type it is?
+Or when the waiter mixes up your order?

-In this project we tested different state of the art classification models to try to recognize beer types from visual input, and comparing the results we got with different approaches. using a basic model we built ourselves and a GUI to play a game of human beer detection as a benchmark. we also used the YOLO object detection model to aide us in gathering data for this project.
+In this project, we used the Untappd site and processed the data using the YOLO object detection model.
+On the modified dataset, we applied several augmentations and tested different state-of-the-art classification models, including DINO and EfficientNet, comparing their performance in recognizing beer types from visual input.
+We evaluated the results using different approaches to the data efficiency problem (freeze-out, fine-tuning, and partial training).

+We also compared our results to a “human benchmark,” implemented as a GUI game for human beer detection, as well as to a basic model we built ourselves.

 <div align="center">
   <img src="./data/readme/yolo_video.gif" alt="Pothole Detection" width="600">//change
 </div>